MysteryPancake/Rule-Book/README.md

 # MysteryPancake's Rule Book
 Please don't use this rule book.
 The rules are extremely arbitrary and change all the time.

-It's a journal to help me try to remain consistent.
+This is a journal to help me remain consistent.
 It also helps me spot and fix common mistakes.

 ## GitHub
 ### Generic